-The connection between criminalising homelessness, empty properties and rising property prices is illustrated using a sample of two types of local authorities in London (Appendix 10); these types are:
+The connection between criminalising homelessness, empty properties and rising property prices is illustrated using a sample of two types of local authorities in London (Appendix 12); these types are:

-• High Empties, High Risers, Punitive (HHP) - Westminster, Hackney, Lambeth

-These boroughs have had a consistently high level of long-term empties (average 2% of dwellings), have seen dramatic increases in the property values in the borough (average 139%, 2004-15) and are engaged in aggressive tactics against street homeless, such as Operation Encompass (2/3).

-• Low Empties, Low Risers, Tolerant (LLT) - Harrow, Hounslow, Richmond-upon-Thames These boroughs have had a consistently low level of empties (average 0.4% of dwellings), a more modest rise in house prices (average 74%, 2004-2015), and are not notable for their antihomeless actions.
+- High Empties, High Risers, Punitive (HHP) Westminster, Hackney, Lambeth These boroughs have had a consistently high level of long-term empties (average 2% of dwellings), have seen dramatic increases in the property values in the borough (average 139%, 2004-15) and are engaged in aggressive tactics against street homeless, such as Operation Encompass (2/3). - Low Empties, Low Risers, Tolerant (LLT) Harrow, Hounslow, Richmond-upon-Thames These boroughs have had a consistently low level of empties (average 0.4% of dwellings), a more modest rise in house prices (average 74%, 2004-2015), and are not notable for their antihomeless actions.

 There is a clear link between keeping housing off the market (and unused), rising property prices and the criminalisation of homelessness, even if causation is not clear.
-A probable explanation is that a mixture of lower supply and targeting the homeless for removal, through government subsidy and legislation, drives private property prices higher.
-This is bourne out by the spread of section 144 arrests in England (Map 1 - s144 Arrests 2015), concentrated in London, the South East, East of England and the Midlands, where there is higher house-price growth compared to the rest of the country.
+A probable explanation is that a mixture of lower supply and targeting the homeless for removal, through government subsidy and legislation, helps drive private property prices up.
+This is bourne out by the spread of section 144 arrests in England (Map 1), concentrated in London, the South East, East of England and the Midlands, where there is higher house-price growth compared to the rest of the country.

 The result of pro-landlord legislation by the government, whether section 144, Operation Encompass or ending ASTs, has meant a massive transfer of wealth to Private Rented Sector Landlords (PRS).
-The Understanding Landlords20 survey of PRS landlords, Home-owners and Tenants in 2013 shows the massive disparity in wealth between PRS Landlords and the rest of the general British populace (Graph 8).
-The big difference between the Mean and Median suggests that PRS landlord are concentrated in a small number of very wealthy landlords, who aggressively drive financial gains by evicting tenants, raising rents, leaving properties empty, and selling property when prices hit their peak.
+The Understanding Landlords survey of PRS landlords, Home-owners and Tenants in 2013 shows the massive disparity in wealth between PRS Landlords and the rest of the general British populace (Graph 9).
+Pro-landlord policies enable the more unscrupulous to aggressively drive financial gains by evicting tenants, raising rents, leaving properties empty, and selling property when prices hit their peak.

-Graph 8: Total Financial Assets of Landlords, Homeowners & Tenants (2013)
+Graph 9: Total Financial Assets of Landlords, Homeowners & Tenants (2013)